machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### `Role`

-`Role` is an enum used by `@Prompt` to specify the conversation role associated with a prompt.
+`Role` is the enum used by `@Prompt` to specify the conversation role associated with a prompt.

 #### Values